+Positive behavior supports

+- Choices and self-monitoring opportunities

+- Positive reinforcement and praise

+- Consider developing a public method of rewarding children for positive behavior, such as a "Playground Friend of the Week" award.

+- Natural consequences

+- Visual supports

+- · Reminders of rules

-- Positive behavior supports - Choices and self-monitoring opportunities 0 - Positive reinforcement and praise.
-0 Tip: Consider developing a public method of rewarding children for positive behavior, such as a "Playground Friend of the Week" award. - Natural consequences 0 - Visual supports 0 - Reminders of rules.
-Tip: Try 0 to state reminders in a positive way to reinforce the desired behavior.
-For example, you might say "Keep hands to yourself" instead of "No pushing" or "Use the equipment in a safer way" instead of "No jumping off the wall."
+- Try to state reminders in a positive way to reinforce the desired behavior.
+For example, you might say, "Keep hands to yourself" instead of "No pushing" or "Use the equipment in a safer way" instead of "No jumping off the wall."

-By promoting positive playground behavior, you can help kids play more safely and have more fun!

-- Passive methods of enforcement - 0 Making eye contact - Physically moving closer in proximity to a child 0 - Some behavior may require other disciplinary actions that have been approved by your school or agency - Time outs, verbal warnings, or taking privileges away 0
+Passive methods of enforcement

+- Making eye contact - Physically moving closer in proximity to a child

+Some behavior may require other disciplinary actions that have been approved by your school or agency

+Time outs, verbal warnings, or taking privileges away